-Table 41: HBP Core Project Partners' Third Parties
+Table 42: HBP Core Project Partners' Third Parties

-Partner # Short Name Third parties involved in the Project EPFL Benchmarking and validation of neurorobotics models, physics and light simulation This benchmarking and validation work, undertaken within Task 10.3.4 (neurorobotics models) and Task 10.5.8 (physics and light simulation), is essential for the HBP's Neurorobotics Platform.
-Because the necessary competence does not exist within the HBP Core Project, this work will be undertaken by a linked third party, Cyberbotics.
-Its work for T10.3.4 involves accurate calibration of simulated robots against the characteristics of their real-life counterparts; in other words, to ensure that the former are as realistic a replication of the latter as possible.
-The work for T10.5.8 helps to ensure that physical phenomena and light are reproduced as accurately as possible in the Platform's virtual environment, in which its simulated robots operate.
-Cyberbotics was founded as a spin-off company from the EPFL in 1998 to refine and market the Webots software created by the EPFL.
-Cyberbotics develops simulations for a range of major industrial companies and participates in EU and Swiss national research projects.
-SP10: WP10.3, T10.3.4 and WP10.5, T10.5.8 in SGA1; WP10.4, T10.4.4 in SGA2 Tasks to be subcontracted: Project coordination software development and maintenance: The development and maintenance of the HBP Project coordination software is outsourced to a specialised vendor.
-EMDESK was used during the Ramp-Up Phase as a reporting and project tracking system, which has proven to be a worthwhile expenditure.
-A subcontract in SGA1 allowed the operational intelligence and training built up during the Ramp-Up Phase to be further utilised as much of the reporting is done directly by project teams.
-Emdesk will be contracted again in SGA2, following a new call for bids.
-SP11: WP11.3; T11.3.2 in SGA1 and SGA2 Coordination of gender equality activities in SGA1 was subcontracted to EAF Berlin to ensure that further gender balance activities were aligned with the identified needs and barriers, and to set a baseline on gender good prac 2 AALTO No third parties involved 3 LUMC Contribution in kind provided by 3 rd parties (against payment, art.
+Partner # Short Name Third parties involved in the Project on an evaluation done during the Ramp-Up Phase, Odoo is the premier open source ERP system.
+There is a wide network of professional services companies and the system is open source so it can be updated and modified by the SP11 team themselves.
+This flexibility will help to ensure the most cost-effective use of Coordinator IT and subcontracting resources.
+Liferay development will be outsourced to specialised vendors.
+The object of this subcontract is to provide enhancement, extension and customisation of the public facing HBP website and Intranet portal used for HBP communication and coordination.
+Both the public facing website and then Intranet site have been essential in the Ramp-Up Phase to communicate with the public, the HBP scientific community and the wider non-HBP scientific community.
+As is necessary in any forward-thinking communication strategy, the function and styling of these sites must be continuously updated to ensure engagement with the user audience.
+SP(s): SP11 (WP11.3; T11.3.2 and WP 11.5; T 11.5.3 in SGA1) 2 AALTO No third parties involved 3 LUMC Contribution in kind provided by 3 rd parties (against payment, art.
 16 of the FPA): Prof. Boudewijn LELIEVELDT has a dual professor appointment: mainly at the partner LUMC, but in part also at Delft University of Technology.
 It is foreseen that some effort will be performed by Delft University of Technology for the methodological development of t-SNE against payment.
-Relevant in SGA1, not in SGA2.
-4 AUEB No third parties involved

-Partner # Short Name Third parties involved in the Project 5 BSC Contribution in kind provided by 3rd parties (free of charge, art.17 of the FPA) The BSC is a consortium that is composed of the following member institutions: Universitat Politècnica de Catalunya (UPC), Spanish Council for Scientific Research (CSIC), as well as the Spanish and the Catalan governments.
+4 AUEB No third parties involved 5 BSC Contribution in kind provided by 3rd parties (free of charge, art.17 of the FPA) The BSC is a consortium that is composed of the following member institutions: Universitat Politècnica de Catalunya (UPC), Spanish Council for Scientific Research (CSIC), as well as the Spanish and the Catalan governments.
 As part of the charter of this consortium, each member institution must contribute resources either in cash or in kind.
 Both UPC and CSIC contribute in kind by making human resources available to work on projects free of charge.
 The relationship between BSC and CSIC /UPC (respectively) is defined in an agreement with each institution that was established prior to the start of this project.
-UPC (Universitat Politècnica de Catalunya): The High Performance Computing research group of the Computer Architecture Department at the Universitat Politècnica de Catalunya (UPC) is a leading research group in Europe in topics related to high performance processor architectures, runtime support for supercomputing.
+UPC (Universitat Politècnica de Catalunya): The High Performance Computing research group of the Computer Architecture Department at the Universitat Politècnica de Catalunya (UPC) is a leading research group in Europe in topics related to high performance processor architectures, runtime support for parallel programming models and performance tuning applications for supercomputing.
 There is a signed Collaboration Agreement between the UPC and the BSC establishing the framework of the relationship between these two entities.
-According to this agreement, several professors of the UPC are made available to the BSC to work on projects.
-Specific for the HBP project: Prof Jesus Labarta, Prof Eduard Ayguadé, Dr Xavier Martorell David Carreras and Judit Gimenez are professors at the UPC.
-They carry out their research activities in association with the Barcelona Supercomputing Center - Centro Nacional de Computación (BSC) on the BSC premises.
-Some work in WP7 will be carried out at the Barcelona Supercomputing Center - Centro Nacional de Computación (BSC) on the BSC premises.
-Some work in WP7 will be carried out at the Barcelona Supercomputing Center - Centro Nacional de Computación (BSC) on the BSC premises dentificas (CSIC): The objective of the Spanish Council for Scientific Research (CSIC) is to promote, coordinate, develop and disseminate the scientific and technology research of amultidisciplina 6 BAUW No third parties involved
+According to this agreement, several professors of the UPC are made available to the BSC